yoonc5536/computer_vision/cs6476/README.md

 - Understand how video can be extracted in sequences of images, and replace specific areas of each image with different content.
 - Assemble a video from a sequence of images.

+#### 4. Motion Detection ####
+**Description**
+Problem Set 4 introduces optic flow as the problem of computing a dense flow field where a flow field is a vector field <u(x,y), v(x,y)>.
+We discussed a standard method — Hierarchical Lucas and Kanade — for computing these vectors.
+This assignment will have you implement methods from simpler operations in order to understand more about array manipulation and the math behind them.
+We would like you to focus on movement in images, and frame interpolation, using concepts that you will learn from modules 6A-6B: Optic Flow.
+**Learning Objectives**
+- Implement the Lucas-Kanade algorithm based on the concepts learned from the lectures.
+- Learn how pixel movement can be seen as flow vectors.
+- Create image resizing functions with interpolation.
+- Implement the Hierarchical Lucas-Kanade algorithm.
+- Understand the benefits of using a Pyramidal approach.
+- Understand the theory of action recognition.

+#### 5. Object Tracking and Pedestrian Detection ####
+**Description**
+In this problem set you are going to implement tracking methods for image sequences and videos.
+The main algorithms you will be using are the Kalman and Particle Filters.
+Learning Objectives
+- Identify which image processing methods work best in order to locate an object in a scene.
+- Learn to how object tracking in images works.
+- Explore different methods to build a tracking algorithm that relies on measurements and a prior state.
+- Create methods that can track an object when occlusions are present in the scene.